 You have to be alert when you review the claims made by water filter manufactuers.
 Elsewhere in this blog I have discussed the problems associated with the NSF 42 certification.
 Most manufacturers will make a statement about the removal of chlorine.

 However when you look at your local water report you will also see listed chemical groups known as the haloacetic acids and trihalomethanes.
 These are known carcinogens that are produced when chlorine or chloramine comes in contact with organic material in water.
-Thus these compounds are present at higher levels when your water source is surface water such as a lake or river.
+These compounds are present at higher levels when your water source is surface water such as a lake or river.

 Upflow systems generally have less carbon than downflow systems.
 It is the carbon in the filter that removes the haloacetic acids and trihalomethanes.
 A whole house water filter that uses the downflow technology is more effective at removing these carcinogens.

 These systems may also include KDF, which is a media I like very much.
 The KDF converts chlorine to chloride thus eliminating that contaminant.

 The carbon will be subject to channeling shortly after installation.
-But the really deceptive part that I find troubling is that the small amount of carbon will be quickly exhausted – by becoming saturated with contaminants.
+The really deceptive part is that the small amount of carbon will be quickly exhausted – by becoming saturated with contaminants.
 It’s simply not enough carbon to last long.
 The KDF will continue to convert chlorine so you won’t detect any change to water quality.
 What this means for you is that you’ll be bathing in the carcinogenic byproducts of chlorine, the trihalomethanes and haloacetic acids, while you think you’re bathing in treated water.
 These same salesmen may also have led you to believe that the water is safe to drink, so you’ll be drinking carcinogens.
 You’re better off to save your money and buy a shower filter which does exactly the same thing.

 Lesson: Always buy a downflow whole house filter and always buy one with enough carbon to remove the contaminants in your water at the flow rates you’ll use when you’re in the shower or bath.